Irreducible smooth representations in defining characteristic without central character: Abstract

 \section{Abstract}

-Let $p>3$ and $F$ be a non-archimedean local field with residue field a proper finite extension of $\mathbb{F}_p$.
+Let $p>3$, $n>1$ an integer, and $F$ be a non-archimedean local field with residue field a proper finite extension of $\mathbb{F}_p$.
 Let $E$ be an algebraically closed countable field extension of the residue field of $F$.
-In this short note, we explain how the methods from \cite{le,GLS} can be used to construct irreducible smooth representations of $\mathrm{GL}_n(F)$, $n>1$, over $E$ without a central character.
+In this short note, we explain how the methods from \cite{le,GLS} can be used to construct irreducible smooth representations of $\mathrm{GL}_n(F)$ over $E$ without a central character.
+We also construct irreducible smooth representations of $\mathrm{GL}_n(F)$ over $E$ with simultaneously a central character, nonscalar endomorphisms, and if $n>3$, without a Hecke eigenvalue.